mrvernonliu/seng440-arm-automation/README.md

 If we need to compile and run code for this class 50 times, we can turn 150-200 minutes of mindless work into just running one command and waiting!

 ### demo
-Running C Code
+Running C Code (outdated, uses folder now)
 ![demo](https://i.imgur.com/vccM7cM.gif)

-Displaying Assembly
+Displaying Assembly (outdated, uses folder now)
 ![demo-2](https://i.imgur.com/Dxstfr6.gif)

 ### Requirements